Q&A for Faculty and Staff

 Florida Tech is committed to the health and safety of our students, staff and faculty.
 We hope you find this FAQ helpful as we "Return to Learn" together.
 If you cannot find the information you need below, please submit your question so that we may answer it for you.

 For information about staying healthy while on campus.

-All faculty and staff are required to complete the health screening questionnaire prior to reporting to work each day, effective Aug.
-3, 2020.
+All faculty and staff are required to complete the health screening questionnaire prior to reporting to work.
+The CampusClear app is available for the daily healthcare screening.

-Faculty and staff should seek tests through their primary care physician or through Florida Department of Health testing facilities.
-The Holzer Health Center is available for consultation.
+Faculty and staff should seek tests through their primary care physician or urgent care (if symptomatic), retail pharamcies, or through Florida Department of Health testing facilities.

-If you start to feel sick on campus, you should notify your manager or supervisor, leave campus immediately, avoid all rideshare, public transportation and taxis if possible, and contact your primary care physician.
+If you start to feel sick on campus, you should notify your manager/supervisor and Human Resources and then leave campus immediately.
+For further healthcare, please contact your primary care physician.

 Employees will be required to notify the Office of Human Resources of a positive result.
 All test results reporting will be conducted in compliance with HIPAA and other privacy regulations.

 When any member of the Florida Tech community tests positive for or is diagnosed with COVID-19, the university will follow the direction and guidance from the Florida Department of Public Health (FDPH).
 For employees, notify Human Resources, who will: